dwavesystems/dwave-cloud-client/docs/reference/resources.rst

 The :term:`solver`\ s that provide sampling for solving :term:`Ising` and :term:`QUBO` problems, such as a D-Wave 2000Q QPU or a software :term:`sampler` such as the `dimod <https://github.com/dwavesystems/dimod>`_ simulated annealing sampler, are typically remote resources.
-The D-Wave Cloud Client :class:`~dwave.cloud.client.Client` class manages the solver resources.
+The D-Wave Cloud Client :class:`~dwave.cloud.client.Client` class manages such remote solver resources.

 Preferred use is with a context manager (a :code:`with Client.from_config(...) as` construct) to ensure proper closure of all resources.
 The following example snippet